 As Membership Secretary for STRA, Avinash Patel is dedicated to nurturing a sense of community by managing memberships to ensure inclusivity and belonging.

-Alpesh Patel.
+Monika Kotwica-Galka.
 Treasurer for STRA.
 Love to keep financial position strong for STRA.
 Love to see event such as Sudbury Summer Fair bring community together and stronger .

 The website is brought to you by David Flack our wembaster.
 Outside of STRA David is keen to volunteer where ever he can being involved in the camera trap team for the beaver introduction project in Paradise Fields and also on the estates team at Perivale woods.
 He is also a member of the local National Trust Group and has helped out at Horsenden Farm from time to time.
-David is keen to protect our local wild spaces both to protect the environment but also because acess to nature is beneficial to our mental wellbeing..
+David is keen to protect our local wild spaces both to protect the environment but also because access to nature is beneficial to our mental wellbeing..

 More information will follow including links to the forum’s website and programme of activities.
 This information will be placed on Brent Council’s website once the forum starts in earnest.